 In July 2013, we formally celebrated the completion of first wing (three large classrooms).
-The second building, the maternity/midwife training center is under construction.
+The second building, the maternity/midwife training center is already in use and nearing full completion.
 Phases three and four will be the library/admin building and a dormitory for female students coming from great distances.
 We thank the Thornton family for taking the lead in seeking funds for construction supplies and women's scholarships.

 Phase #3: $50,000

 Women's Scholarship Fund: $200 and $500 scholarships per student